 As a college student getting my bachelor's degree, I devoured American business magazines like Inc., Entrepreneur, and Fast Company.
 The dreams, lessons learned, potentials and, successes on every page were life-giving.
 They inspired me to pursue my business dream and work it well.
 The only kink was that I wasn't studying business full-time; I was in the apparel merchandising program at the School of Family and Consumer Sciences.
 I managed to tack on a minor in business marketing but ultimately felt like I was missing out on the real business stuff.
 The stuff that I could use to build an empire or get a corner suite supporting an existing one.

-Years later, as I prepared to start a new business, a friend who works in the college prep and admissions world, told me that I'd be an excellent candidate for a Master's in Business Administration (MBA).
+Years later, as I prepared to start a new business, a friend who works in the college prep and admissions world, told me that I'd be an excellent candidate for a Master of Business Administration (MBA).
 Given my background, he was confident that he could get me into whatever university I wanted — with a full scholarship.

 His offer was tempting.
 I’d had a persistent curiosity about pursuing an MBA beyond my marketing minor and Bachelor of Sciences but also, a lingering hesitation that it wasn’t for me.
 Regardless, his words validated any MBA potential I believed I might have.